Top Bamboo Flooring Moisture Questions & Answers

 13. Are VOCs and formaldehyde a problem with bamboo flooring?

-No. High-quality bamboo should have low to zero VOCs and formaldehyde.
+No. High-quality bamboo should have low to zero Volatile Organic Compounds, also known as VOCs, and formaldehyde.
 When selecting quality bamboo flooring materials, ensure flooring materials pass the CARB standards for indoor air quality.
 VOCs depend on how the flooring is manufactured.

 14. What type of subfloor would you recommend for bamboo flooring?